 SLAs often refer to monthly downtime or availability in order to calculate service credits to match monthly billing cycles.
 This table shows the translation from a given availability percentage to the corresponding amount of time a system or service would be unavailable.

 Ex.
 If you have an e-commerce site with yearly revenue of $500 Million, 99% availability will cost you 3.65 days worth of revenue, nearly $5M lost to downtimes and unavailability.
-This is assuming that every day of the year contributes to the revenue equally, which is hight impossible considering the seasonal nature of e-commerce business.
+This is assuming that every day of the year contributes to the revenue equally, which is nigh impossible considering the seasonal nature of e-commerce business.
 Imagine a retailer facing downtime during the busy season of Black Friday to Cyber Monday.
 Right SLA's can help you save such disasters.

 What are SLAs and why do we have them?